bogaczmateusz/smartmeal/.ai/prd.md

 - Then I am logged out of the application.
 - And I am redirected to the login page.

-_ID_: US-012
-_Title_: Create a Manual Recipe
-_Description_: As a user, I want to manually enter my own recipes so I can store my personal collection in one place.
-_Acceptance Criteria_:

-- Given I am on the "Create Recipe" page,
-- When I fill in the title, add at least one ingredient, and at least one preparation step,
-- Then I can save the recipe.
-- The form should have separate, repeatable fields for ingredients and steps.
-- When I save the recipe, it is added to my collection.

-_ID_: US-013
-_Title_: View List of Saved Recipes
-_Description_: As a user, I want to see a list of all my saved recipes so I can browse them.
-_Acceptance Criteria_:

-- Given I am logged in,
-- When I navigate to my recipes page,
-- Then I see a card-based layout displaying all my saved recipes.
-- Each card should show at least the recipe title and ingredients.

-_ID_: US-014
-_Title_: View a Single Recipe's Details
-_Description_: As a user, I want to view the full details of a specific recipe from my list.
-_Acceptance Criteria_:

-- Given I am viewing my list of saved recipes,
-- When I click on a recipe card,
-- Then I am taken to a detailed view of that recipe.
-- And I can clearly see the title, full list of ingredients, and all preparation steps.

-_ID_: US-016
-_Title_: Delete a Saved Recipe
-_Description_: As a user, I want to delete a recipe I no longer need from my collection.
-_Acceptance Criteria_:

-- Given I am viewing a recipe (either on the list or detail view),
-- When I choose the delete option,
-- Then a confirmation prompt is displayed.
-- When I confirm, the recipe is permanently removed from my collection.

-### 5.2 User Stories (Post-MVP)

 _ID_: US-004
 _Title_: Manage "Ingredients to Avoid" List
 _Description_: As a user, I want to manage a list of ingredients to avoid in my profile so that the application is aware of my dietary restrictions or preferences.